Orca Slicer

 - Intermediate users looking for more control and advanced tools.

-- Professionals and makers using Klipper, Marlin, or popular brands like Prusa firmware, Anycubic, and Creality.
+- Professionals and makers using klipper automotive, Marlin, or popular brands like Prusa firmware, Anycubic, and Creality Slicer Download.

 Latest Version and Updates